There are few professional experiences more nerve-racking than sending an email to a colleague or client you are unfamiliar with.

 A professional email should follow the “one thing rule,” meaning that it should only cover one specific item, task, or request.
 This rule lends itself to a short email that is easy for your recipient to receive and process.
-An overly lengthy email can dilute the key messages you want to get across.
+An overly lengthy email can dilute the key messages you want to get across, especially in situations such as a follow-up email.
 In the interest of your reader’s time and attention, be wary of your email being longer than it needs to be to effectively communicate your message.

 When you are reading over your email before sending, see if you can eliminate unnecessary words or irrelevant sentences.
 Use short paragraphs and line breaks to separate ideas, and always keep the recipient in mind when thinking of how your email can be concise while fully communicating the intended message.

 In a letter to a fan, C.S.
 Lewis penned, “always try to use the language so as to make quite clear what you mean and make sure your sentence couldn’t mean anything else.”
 In no medium is this tip more applicable than a professional email.
 In a high-leverage situation like a request of a colleague or a client, you want to make sure that workflow is both efficient and accurate to what is needed from both parties.

 A professional email is a setting in which there can be no risk of misunderstanding regarding a particular message or request.
 Using the clearest language possible is essential in sending a professional email.
 Don’t assume that the recipient knows exactly what you are talking about unless you are 100% sure, and always take the time to read over the email to make sure that there could be no potential areas of miscommunication upon your recipient reading the message.